-There is no doubt in mind that the Earth has only one moon.
-However, for thousands of years, people across the world used that moon to track the seasons, rather than the sun as we do today.
+For thousands of years, people across the world used that moon to track the seasons, rather than the sun as we do today.
 Many civilizations gave names to the full moon of every month, based upon the feature of the particular month.
-Most full moon names are based on nature, animals, crops, and on the weather.
-Although there were many different traditional full moon names, there are some that we still used to this day that have become a standard part of our calendar.
+Most full moon names are based on nature, animals, crops, and on weather phenomenons.
+Although there were many different traditional full moon names, there are some that we still used to this day and have become a standard part of our calendar.

 This site offers information designed for educational purposes only.
 The information on this Website is not intended to be comprehensive, nor does it constitute advice or our recommendation in any way.
 We attempt to ensure that the content is current and accurate but we do not guarantee its currency and accuracy.
 You should carry out your own research and/or seek your own advice before acting or relying on any of the information on this Website.